aymenfarag/vocaldocs/README.md

 1. AWS CLI installed and configured with appropriate credentials
 2. Terraform installed (version 0.12 or later)
-3. Amazon Bedrock LLM enabled in your target AWS region
+3. Amazon Bedrock LLM (Claud 3.5) enabled in your target AWS region
 4. Amazon Polly service available with required languages in your target region
 5. Git installed on your local machine